cristaldotgema/Anomaly-Project/docs/anomaly-project-lore/Setting/Wakane/Wakanele - Native Language of Wakane.md

 :::note

-This article will remain unfinished until the grammer and vocabulary has been finalized.
+This article will remain unfinished until the grammar and vocabulary has been finalized.
 Then, it will include free resources on Wakanele, including how to write, read, and use the language.

 :::